gengucan/Battleship/README.md

 ## User Stories:

-- As a user, I want to be able to add a new ship shape to the existing ships
+- As a user, I want to be able to add a new ship to the game
 - As a user, I want to be able to choose which coordinate to scout
 - As a user, I want to be able to know the result of scouting a coordinate
 - As a user, I want to be able to keep track of how many enemy ships remain